 Two COVID-19 deaths in family show chaos at govt hospitals

 Death of two women coronavirus patients from a family in Maharashtra's Jalgaon district has shone a spotlight on the nightmarish situation at government hospitals which are struggling to cope with the pandemic.
-The death of one of them -- an 82-year-old woman -- made headlines on Wednesday as she had gone `missing' according to the hospital, and her body was found inside the toilet eight days later.
+The death of one of them -- an 82-year-old woman -- made headlines on Wednesday as she had gone `missing' according to the Jalgaon District Civil Hospital, and her body was found inside the toilet eight days later.

 On Thursday, a case for `causing death by negligence' was registered against concerned staff by Jalgaon city police.
 The other patient, the woman's daughter-in-law, died while waiting for ICU bed in the hospital on May 31.